openshift/multus-cni/README.md

 ## Quickstart Installation Guide

 The quickstart installation method for Multus requires that you have first installed a Kubernetes CNI plugin to serve as your pod-to-pod network, which we refer to as your "default network" (a network interface that every pod will be creatd with).
 Each network attachment created by Multus will be in addition to this default network interface.
-For more detail on installing a default network CNI plugins, refer to our [quick-start guide](doc/quickstart.md).
+For more detail on installing a default network CNI plugins, refer to our [quickstart guide](doc/quickstart.md).

-Clone this GitHub repository, we'll apply a daemonset which installs Multus using to `kubectl` from this repo.
+First, clone this GitHub repository.
+Next, we'll install Multus using `kubectl` to apply a daemonset from this repo.
 From the root directory of the clone, apply the daemonset YAML file:

 ```
 $ cat ./images/multus-daemonset.yml | kubectl apply -f -
 ```

-This will configure your systems to be ready to use Multus CNI, but, to get started with adding additional interfaces to your pods, refer to our complete [quick-start guide](doc/quickstart.md)
+This will configure your systems to be ready to use Multus CNI, but, to get started with adding additional interfaces to your pods, refer to our complete [quickstart guide](doc/quickstart.md)

 ## Additional installation Options

-- Install via daemonset using the quick-start guide, above.
+- Install via daemonset using the quickstart guide, above.
 - Download binaries from [release page](https://github.com/intel/multus-cni/releases)
 - By Docker image from [Docker Hub](https://hub.docker.com/r/nfvpe/multus/tags/)
 - Or, roll-you-own and build from source